etleap/terraform-provider-etleap/docs/data-sources/pipeline.md

 Read-Only:

+- `breakdowns` (List of String) Specify the report `breakdowns`.
+Breakdowns must include DATE.
+A maximum of 3 fields are allowed (or 4 with country and region).
 - `connection_id` (String) The universally unique identifier for the source.
 - `entity` (String) The Reddit Ads resource.
 Example: campaigns
 - `latency_threshold` (Number) Notify if we can't extract for `x` hours.
 Setting it to `null` disables the notification.
 Defaults to `null`.